norahollenstein/copco-processing/README.md

 The extracted features can be found in `ExtractedFeatures/`, but if required you can also re-run the code to add additional features or modify the existing ones:

 1. Use the DataViewer software from SR Research to convert the recorded EDF files to fixation reports and interest area reports in TXT format.

-If the resports are exported in utf-8 encoding (this can be speficied in the DataViewer preferences), the next step can be skipped.
+2. If the reports were exported in utf-8 encoding (this can be speficied in the DataViewer preferences), this step can be skipped.

-2. Convert SR DataViewer output files to UTF-8 for correct representation of Danish special characters:
+Convert SR DataViewer output files to UTF-8 for correct representation of Danish special characters:
 `iconv -f ISO-8859-1 -t UTF-8 FIX_report_P10.txt > FIX_report_P10-utf8.txt`
 `iconv -f ISO-8859-1 -t UTF-8 IA_report_P10.txt > IA_report_P10-utf8.txt`